-Whether it’s a customer cutting themselves on a lose tile or an employee becoming ill from inhaling dust, running a tiling business involves risk.
+Whether it’s a customer cutting themselves on a loose tile or an employee becoming ill from inhaling dust, running a tiling business involves risk.
 Understand these risks and why it’s so important for tilers to have adequate business insurance in place.

 Frequently asked questions